Victor-Morel/SLR_AI_PPA/Search_documentation.md

 # Search documentation - SoK: A classification for AI-driven personalized privacy assistants
 The preliminary searching process for the systematic literature review is documented as follows.
-Note that all searches covered the years 2013-2023, with a search performed on October 19, 2023.
+Note that the initial searches covered the years 2013-2023, with a search performed on October 19, 2023.
+We performed an update of our results in February 2025, repeating the whole process in a 2nd round of searches.

 ## Scopus
 Search strategy: